What is Diabetic Retinopathy?

 If diabetes is not well controlled it is possible for the damage in the eye to progress to proliferative diabetic retinopathy.
 Proliferation refers to the creation within the eye of new blood vessels.
 These new blood vessels are a response to a hormone secreted by the cells of the retina that are not receiving enough oxygen.
 The new blood vessels are pathologic and fragile.
 They can break and cause bleeding within the back of the eye.
 They may also contract and cause pulling on the retina tissues.
 This can lead to retinal distortion or to breaks in the retina or retinal detachment.
 Treatments are aimed at causing regression of these abnormal blood vessels.
 Treatments include laser treatment to the back of the eye and injections of medicine to block the hormone that causes growth of the new vessels.

-Schedule an appointment with our Austin Retina Specialist today!
+Schedule an appointment with our diabetic eye doctor in Austin today!